← All workflows

 .pdf, .docx

-Claims file materials including notice of loss, reservation-of-rights letters, denial letters, and coverage correspondence
+Claims correspondence including notice letters, reservation-of-rights letters, denial letters, and adjuster notes

 Supporting documents